Multi-Generational Living: Remodeling Tips for Allen, TX Homes

 What Local Zoning Laws Affect Multi-Generational Living Arrangements?

-Local zoning laws often dictate the number of units per property, parking requirements, and occupancy limits.
+Local regulations typically govern the number of units allowed per property, parking requirements, and occupancy limits.
+Contact your city's planning department to confirm your arrangement meets all local requirements.

 How Do I Choose the Right Contractor for My Remodel?